KonstantinKai/meta-injector/packages/meta-injector/README.md

 <!-- TODO: review -->

-Have a centralized place for application services registration.
+Have a centralized place for application services.
+No need to specify type of service implicitly, your service type holds `meta` descriptor.
 Since typescript `import type` feature was released and combining it with async `import()` feature of ES specification I decide to create dependency injection solution for projects I'm working with.
 For large application final code bundle size plays an important role.
 Less code faster start. `React` with `MobX` is my primary UI tools

 ## Installation